9 min to complete

 In the application, we first need to import the necessary libraries and modules:

 The cassandra-driver client library provides the ability to connect to the cluster and interact with it.
-The async module enables us to control the order in which functions are executed.
+The async module lets us control the order in which functions are executed.

 The code is stored in a file called part1_app.js.
 We define the client contact points, datacenter, and keyspace to use, and then we connect to the cluster: